10 Tips for Hiring an

 What do you look for if you want to hire an Independent Educational Consultant to work with your family?

-2. Ask the consultant about their background.
+- Ask the consultant about their background.
 Have they worked for a college, school district or higher education in some way?
 How many years have they been consulting?
-Do they have referrals or client testimonials?
+Do they have referrals or client testimonials

-9. Ask the consultant about the college application essay.
+- Ask the consultant about the college application essay.
 How do they support students with the essay?
-Do not hire any consultant that says they will edit the essay for your student until it’s for certain that it will “get them in”.
+Do not hire any consultant that says they will edit the essay for your student until it’s for certain that it will “get them in.”

 I have visited more than 400 colleges and universities internationally to gain insight into their varying cultures and to explore the range of academic and social opportunities available to students on campus.
 Because my team works directly for your family, we have the scheduling flexibility and time necessary to partner with you for your teen’s success.

-If you’re curious about taking the first step to determine if we may be a fit to work together to achieve your family’s college goals, please schedule a complimentary Discover Session with me HERE.
+If you’re curious about taking the first step to determine if we may be a fit to work together to achieve your family’s college goals, please schedule a complimentary clarity call with me below.